-- take the remaining courses of the specialisation - participate in a moot court (max.
-6 ECTS) - go on an internship (max.
+- take the remaining courses of the specialisation - go on an internship (max.
 12 ECTS) - take courses covered by the other specialisation - take courses covered by another law programme - take courses offered at other faculties/universities

 General Programme

 Would you like to do your master's at the European Law School, but do you find the specialisations too restrictive?
 Would you, for example, like to combine courses on European criminal law and European property law?
 Then the European Law School's General Programme is what you are looking for.
 You'll take a course on advanced European law and combine it with other courses from the European Law School's curriculum, allowing you to personalise your degree and tailor it to your interests and ambitions.